-There are over 1K apps in the X-Cart App Store, and if you can’t find the features you are looking for, our developers are happy to create it for you.
+There are over 1K apps in the X-Cart App Store, and if you can’t find the features you are looking for, our developers are happy to create them for you.
 Your developer will be able to do it as well as the shopping cart is open-source.

 Myth #5: The new eCommerce software is harder to customize.
 Wrong.
 X-Cart software is super flexible, and due to its modular architecture, coding is a little like playing Mario.
 The SaaS platforms mentioned above just won’t allow you to code at all.

 Myth #6: You are likely to overshoot the budget and get zero ROI.
 The fear of unexpected new costs or no return on investment is very legitimate.
 To avoid excessive money spends, you might need to share your concerns with your new platform provider and try to address all the concepts upfront.
 With X-Cart, the whole process is as transparent as it can be.
 We provide you with the specs and guarantee that you will not exceed the estimated budget.